david-zwicker/video-analysis/README.md

 video-analysis
 ==============
-This python package contains several modules and packages for doing video analysis with OpenCV and python.
+This python package contains python code for doing video analysis with OpenCV.
 The package is organized in multiple sub-packages:

 <dl>